Why Most Hospitality Renovations Fail After Opening

 Design Isn’t the Problem.
 Isolation Is.

-Guests return not because a space impressed them once, but because it made sense — emotionally, physically, and intuitively.
+Guests return to environments that feel intuitive — not because they were impressed once, but because the space made sense emotionally, physically, and operationally.

 Hospitality Is a System, Not a Scene

-The most successful hospitality environments share one quality: coherence.
+The environments that endure share one quality: alignment.

-This coherence doesn’t come from adding more design.
+This coherence does not come from adding more design.

-The result is a space that must be managed around rather than supported by design.
+The result is a space that must be negotiated around, rather than supported by design.

 What Successful Projects Do Differently

-How will this space behave at peak and off-peak?
+How will this space function at peak and off-peak?

 Where does simplicity outperform spectacle?

-They treat design as a decision-making tool, not a finishing layer.
+Design is treated as a decision-making, problem-solving tool — not a finishing layer.

 Narrative creates continuity, not theme.